RAKESH1147/19CS404-DBMS-Lab-Manual/Experiment2_DDL_Commands/README.md

 **Question 7**
 ---
---Create a table named Employees with the following constraints:
+Create a table named Employees with the following constraints:

 EmployeeID should be the primary key.
 FirstName and LastName should be NOT NULL.